A very nice woman, frightened out of her mind, hired me recently.

 They often go to MARRIAGE COUNSELING.
 If it works, then that is the end of it.

-When somebody consults with me, I discuss with them the benefits of marriage counselling.
+When somebody consults with me, I discuss with them the potential benefits of marriage counseling.

 Other times they tell me that they have tried marriage counselling repeatedly and no longer wish to try, but instead they want to hire me to represent them in a divorce.

 When that happens, I usually start the case by writing a letter to the spouse.
 Let's assume for purposes of this article that I have just been retained to represent the husband.